Our program offers three degree options. Sample course sequences for each option can be found under Curriculum Tracks.

 Master of Science in Landscape Architecture (MSLA)

-This two-year option is for individuals seeking to become landscape architects who already possess a professional degree in landscape architecture.
+This two-year option is for individuals who already possess a professional degree in landscape architecture from an accredited program in North America.
 The degree consists of 36 credits, and typically requires three semesters of full-time study.
 Students choosing to enroll part-time extend their studies over a longer period of time.

 Accelerated 3+2 (BSAED + MLA)

-The accelerated 3+2 track (Bachelor of Science in Architecture and Environmental Design + MLA) option is open to undergraduate students in their second year of an associate degree program in architecture and second and/or third year students enrolled in Morgan State's AREN (Architecture and Environmental Design) program.
-Applicants pursing this track can earn the accredited professional MLA degree within five years of full-time study.
+This accelerated 3+2 option (Bachelor of Science in Architecture and Environmental Design + MLA) is open to undergraduate students enrolled in their second and/or third year of Morgan State's AREN (Architecture and Environmental Design) program, or in their second year of an associate degree program in architecture.
+Applicants pursing this option can earn the accredited professional MLA degree within five years of full-time study.

 * Admission with Advanced Standing

-If you have previous coursework in a design field, such as architecture, city and regional planning, or fine arts, you may be eligible for MLA admission with Advanced Standing.
+Applicants with previous coursework in fields such as architecture, city and regional planning, or fine arts, may be eligible for MLA admission with Advanced Standing.
 This option consists of between 60-75 total credit hours and typically requires less than six semesters of full-time study to complete.
-During the admissions process, the graduate committee will review transcripts for Advanced Standing applicants to determine equivalency of previous coursework to the scope and content of the required curriculum.
-Morgan State permits external graduate transfer credit up to a maximum of twenty percent of the required MLA curriculum, or 15 credit hours.
+During the admissions process, the Graduate Program Director will review transcripts for Advanced Standing applicants to determine equivalency of previous coursework to the scope and content of the required MLA core curriculum.
+Morgan State permits external graduate transfer credit up to a maximum of twenty percent of a required curriculum, or 15 credit hours.